MimiCAT: Mimic with Correspondence-Aware Cascade-Transformer for Category-Free 3D Pose Transfer: Methodology

 \myparagraph{Text-Guided Ground-truth Correspondence.} A key prerequisite for correspondence learning is access to reliable ``ground-truth'' matches.
 However, manually annotating either keypoint- or vertex-level correspondences for large-scale pairs is highly non-trivial and labor-intensive.

 Fortunately, the artist-designed characters themselves furnish semantic keypoint names.
 For example, the arms of humanoids and the wings of birds are both labeled as ``limbs'', which aligns with human perception of their functional similarity.
 Drawing from this observation, we bypass handcrafting correspondences or designing sophisticated algorithms~\cite{zhan2024charactermixer,xu2022hierarchical}.
 Instead, we use CLIP $\mathcal{E}_{\text{CLIP}}$~\cite{radford2021learning} to encode the textual labels of keypoints $\mathbf{c}_k$ into latent space, yielding $\mathbf{f}_k$.
-We compute the similarity matrix $\mathbf{S}_{\cos} \in \mathbb{R}^{{\nkptsrc}\times {\nkpttgt}}$ via cosine similarity, each element $\mathbf{s}_{i,j}$ given by:
+We compute the similarity matrix $\mathbf{S}_{\cos} \in \mathbb{R}^{{\nkptsrc}\times {\nkpttgt}}$ via cosine similarity, each element $\mathbf{s}_{i,j}$ given by: where $\mathbf{s}_{i,j}$ measures the similarity between source and target characters $\mathbf{c}_i \in \mathbf{C}^{\text{src}}$ and $\mathbf{c}_j \in \mathbf{C}^{\text{tgt}}$.
+Finally, we normalize $\mathbf{S}_{\cos}$ using the Hungarian algorithm~\cite{kuhn1955hungarian} to obtain ground-truth one-hot correspondence $\mathbf{M}_{\text{hung}}$.
+Fig.~\ref{fig.corresp} showcase examples of our text-based ground-truth {\vs} hierarchical correspondence~\cite{zhan2024charactermixer}.